Tutorial: Creating Connections

 Tip: To find and open a tool, press Ctrl+F. For more information, see Find and Search for Tools.

-Bonded contacts are shown in blue, and contacting contacts are shown in green.
-By default, if there are fasteners or joints connecting two neighboring parts together, they are assumed to be Contacting; otherwise, they are set to Bonded.
-In this example, there are no fasteners or joints present, so all of the contacts are assumed to be bonded.
+• Bonded contacts are shown in blue, and contacting contacts are shown in green.
+By default, if there are fasteners or joints connecting two neighboring parts, they are assumed to be Contacting; otherwise, they are set to Bonded.
+In this example, there are no fasteners or joints present, so all of the contacts are assumed to be Bonded.

 3. Right-click and mouse through the check mark to exit, or double-right-click.

-Now let's start creating some fasteners to connect parts that are in contact.
+Now let's start creating some fasteners to connect parts with internal logic.

 1. Select the Fasteners tool on the Structure ribbon.